 Here’s what’s currently in effect in North Carolina:

-Most abortions are limited to the first 12 weeks of pregnancy.
+Most abortions are limited to the first 12 weeks and 6 days of pregnancy.
 Limited exceptions exist for rape or incest (up to 20 weeks), life-limiting fetal anomalies (up to 24 weeks), and medical emergencies.
 A 72-hour waiting period is required between an in-person consultation at the abortion facility and the procedure itself.

 An ultrasound is required at the abortion facility before the procedure.
 (Our free ultrasound is for your own medical information — it doesn’t replace the one the abortion provider does, but it tells you what you need to know *before* you go elsewhere.)